RadiologyInfo - The radiology information resource for patients

 • A needle biopsy is less invasive than open and closed surgical biopsies, both of which involve a larger incision in the skin and local or general anesthesia.

-• Recovery time is brief and patients can soon resume their usual activities.
+• Recovery time is brief, and patients can soon resume their usual activities.

 Risks

-• Any procedure where the skin is penetrated carries a risk of infection.
+• Any procedure that penetrates the skin carries a risk of infection.
 The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.

-• Coughing up blood (hemoptysis) is also a risk.
+• Coughing up blood (hemoptysis).

 What are the limitations of Needle Biopsy of Lung Nodules?